Brand0nLe/Brand0nLe/README.md

 ## About Me
 👋 Hi, I'm Brandon!
-I'm a passionate software developer with experience in various technologies and a strong interest in web development and data analysis.
+I'm a passionate software developer with experience in various technologies and a strong interest in web development.
 I enjoy building creative solutions and collaborating with others to solve complex problems.

 ## Contact Me
 📧 You can reach me via email at [brandonctle.dev@gmail.com](mailto:brandonctle.dev@gmail.com).